Arizona State Sun Devils: Softball

 One of the nation's founding programs, the two-time NCAA national champion Sun Devils are in their 45th season on the diamond.
 ASU has recorded twenty-seven seasons of 30 or more wins and twelve with 40 or more, including an all-time high of 66 wins in 2008.
 The Sun Devils have appeared in 23 NCAA tournaments (33 postseason bids overall) and have made nine trips to the Women's College World Series.
-Prior to the current NCAA format, ASU went to seven WCWS, claiming back-to-back national titles in 1972 and 1973.
+Prior to the existing NCAA format, ASU went to seven WCWS, claiming back-to-back national titles in 1972 and 1973.
 Arizona State's storied tradition of softball excellence continues to flourish under head coach Clint Myers, who has led the Sun Devils to two NCAA national championships.
 Myers joined Linda Vollstedt (women's golf – 7), Greg Kraft (women's track & field indoor – 2, women's track & field outdoor – 1, men's indoor track & field – 1), Bobby Winkles (baseball – 3) and Jim Brock (baseball – 2) as Sun Devil coaches with more than one NCAA title.

 The Sun Devils capped off the 2008 season with their first WCWS NCAA national championship on June 3, 2008.
 Kaitlin Cochran hit a three-run home run, Katie Burkhart pitched a four-hitter and Arizona State routed Texas A&M 11–0 to win the title.
 Cochran slammed the first pitch from Megan Gibson over the left field fence in the fifth inning to give the sixth-seeded Sun Devils a 4–0 lead in the fifth inning.
 The margin ended up matching the second-most lopsided game in Women's College World Series history.

 On June 7, 2011, the Sun Devils captured their second NCAA national championship by defeating the Florida Gators.
 ASU pitcher, Dallas Escobedo, became the first freshman pitcher to lead a team to the NCAA title since 1990.

 Track and field

-Entering his 19th season, Greg Kraft is the current head coach of the Track and Field team.
+Entering his 19th season, Greg Kraft is the head coach of the Track and Field team.
 During his tenure the Sun Devils have won 4 NCAA Championships, 32 NCAA individual titles and produced 13 Olympians.
-As part of being in the Pac-12 Conference, ASU competes with UCLA, UC Berkeley, University of Stanford, University of Colorado Boulder, University of Arizona, and other schools that are in Pac-12.
+As part of being in the Big 12 Conference, ASU competes with UCLA, UC Berkeley, University of Stanford, University of Colorado Boulder, University of Arizona, and other schools in the Big 12.
 Among the all-time Pac-12 records, three of the top ten times in the men's 4x400 relay are held by ASU (2004, 2004, 2005).
-The women currently hold three of the top ten spots in the 400m (1991, 2004, 2015).
-Notable Sun Devil alumni include Olympian Dwight Phillips (Long Jump Gold Medal at 2004 Olympic games).
+The women hold three of the top ten spots in the 400m (1991, 2004, 2015).
+Sun Devil alumni include Olympian Dwight Phillips (Long Jump Gold Medal at 2004 Olympic games).
 ASU has a history producing top competitive athletes to compete in the Olympics even before 2004.